JVital2013/pihole-router/README.md

 ## Raspberry Pi setup

 Before changing your network, it is a good idea to get the Raspberry Pi set up as much as possible.
 This includes strengthening its security, since it will be what sits between the internet and your network.
-The security tips are taken from <https://raspberrytips.com/security-tips-raspberry-pi/>.

 **1.** Image an SD card with Raspberry Pi OS Lite: <https://www.raspberrypi.org/software/>.
 The Raspberry Pi Imager works nicely.
 If you use the Imager, you can press Ctrl+Shift+X and it will let you set general setup values, from step 3.